Leonid Brezhnev: Consolidation of power

 After sidelining Shelepin and Podgorny as threats to his leadership in 1965, Brezhnev directed his attentions to his remaining political rival, Alexei Kosygin.
 In the 1960s, U.S. National Security Advisor Henry Kissinger initially perceived Kosygin to be the dominant leader of Soviet foreign policy in the Politburo.
 Within the same timeframe, Kosygin was also in charge of economic administration in his role as Chairman of the Council of Ministers.
 However, his position was weakened following his enactment of several economic reforms in 1965 that collectively came to be known within the Party as the "Kosygin reforms".
 Due largely to coinciding with the Prague Spring (whose sharp departure from the Soviet model led to its armed suppression in 1968), the reforms provoked a backlash among the party's old guard who proceeded to flock to Brezhnev and strengthened his position within the Soviet leadership.
-Brezhnev further expanded his authority following a clash with Second Secretary Mikhail Suslov who thereafter never challenged his supremacy within the Politburo.
+In 1969, Brezhnev further expanded his authority following a clash with Second Secretary Mikhail Suslov and other party officials who thereafter became firm supporters of his leadership over the Party.

-Brezhnev was adept at politics within the Soviet power structure.
-He was a team player and never acted rashly or hastily.
-Unlike Khrushchev, he did not make decisions without substantial consultation from his colleagues, and was always willing to hear their opinions.
-During the early 1970s, Brezhnev consolidated his domestic position.
-In 1977, he forced the retirement of Podgorny and became once again Chairman of the Presidium of the Supreme Soviet of the Soviet Union, making this position equivalent to that of an executive president.
-While Kosygin remained Premier until shortly before his death in 1980 (replaced by Nikolai Tikhonov as Premier), Brezhnev was the dominant figure in the Soviet Union from the mid-1970s until his death in 1982.
+Brezhnev was adept at politics within the Soviet Union.
+Unlike Khrushchev, he did not make decisions without consulting with his colleagues and hearing their opinions.
+By the early 1970s, Brezhnev had successfully consolidated his position as first among equals within the Politburo.
+While Kosygin continued to hold office as Premier until shortly before his death in 1980, Brezhnev's dominance over the Soviet leadership remained secure from the mid-1970s up until his eventual death in 1982.

 Domestic policies

+Ideological development

+Ideologically, Brezhnev's rule was associated with the doctrine of Developed Socialism.
+This concept initially appeared in the Eastern Bloc countries during the 1960s, was rhetorically adopted by Brezhnev in 1971, took the central position at the Party Congress in 1976, and was inscribed in the Constitution the following year.

+Brezhnev has defined it as the Soviet-style socialism, which he believed had been successfully constructed in the Soviet Union.
+It emphasized the advanced technological developments with the use of nuclear power in production, computer planning, as well as a highly mechanized agriculture.
+Under developed socialism all social strata within the Soviet Union were closer to each other than ever before due to the highly developed productive force in the country.

+One of the main reasons behind the doctrine was an attempt to secure Soviet leadership among the Socialist bloc by presenting the USSR as a country that had reached a more advanced level of socialist development which other countries were yet to achieve.
+Domestically, Developed Socialism was a response to the inability to reach communism by 1980, as had been promised by Khrushchev.
+It entrenched Party rule and promoted conservativism and caution by focusing on gradual change.